Ankleshwar

-Ankleshwar (sometimes written Ankaleshwar) is a city and a municipality in Bharuch district in the state of Gujarat, India.
+Ankleshwar (sometimes written Ankaleshwar; ISO: Aṁkalēśvara) is a city in the Bharuch district in the state of Gujarat, India.
 The city is located 14 kilometres from Bharuch.
+The village of Adadara is in Ankleshwar division.

+Industry

 Ankleshwar Industrial Association (AIA) is the largest organisation of the Gujarat Industrial Development Corporation, where over 2000 industries are registered.

+Ankleshwar is a hub of the chemical industry in India.
+One aggregation of plants, the Ankleshwar Industrial Estate, produces more than 5 percent of India's output of chemical products, including pharmaceuticals and dyes.
+Pollution is regulated by the Gujarat Pollution Control Board, which charges the AIA with self-enforcement of its constituent organisations.

 Transport

 Ankleshwar is connected by Indian National Highway 8 (Mumbai to New Delhi) and by the Western Railway Division of Indian Railways.
 The railway division runs the broad gauge train services to Rajpipla.
 The 140-year-old (2021) Golden Bridge built in (1881) connects Ankleshwar to Bharuch across the Narmada on the station front while a new bridge connects the highway, the other bridge made by L&T on the highway is now ready to use.

 Ankleshwar railway station is centrally located at the intersection of NH8 & Station Road.

 Ankleshwar City Bus stand is located on Station Road (i.e. located in the City, the western section).

-Development project of Ankleshwar Airport & City Bus are in pipe line in last stage.
+Development project of Ankleshwar Airport & City Bus are in pipe line in the last stage.